 Item review before proceeding… Remember these things as you progress!

 Now we have to gain as much power, as quickly as possible.
 Legendary Gems is the first place we look – and make sure to keep an eye out for key items.

 This is the easiest way to gain power simply because acquiring them has little to no RNG.
 Getting 3 of your best gems will increase your power dramatically in a short time span.

-Click on the tabs to see Thorns of the Invoker’s “Big 3” gems, and “others”.
+Click on the tabs to see Akkhan’s “Big 3” gems, and “others”.

 Get these three to L25 ASAP:

-Boyarsky’s Chip: Lol. +Thorns.
+Boyarsky’s Chip: +Thorns.
 Nothing to explain here.
-Dump as many points in this as you can, but make sure to get the L25 bonuses of the next 2 gems.
+Dump as many points in this as you can, but make sure to get the L25 bonuses of the next 2 gems first.

 These three gems will last until you get into some ridiculously high GR’s.
 In which case, check the next tab…

 Esoteric Alteration: Basic endgame defensive gem.
 Nice to have.